vvpai9/Tejas/README.md

    This command should show ```supported = 1 detected = 1```

    ```
-   python3 picam.py
+   python3 cam.py
    ```
-   Running this script should open the live camera feed from the Raspberry Pi Camera.
+   Running this script should open the live camera feed from the Camera.

 7. ```YOLOv4-tiny``` Model:
       Ensure that ```yolov4-tiny.cfg```, ```yolov4-tiny.weights``` and ```coco.names``` are in the same folder as all the scripts.